The Real Drivers of Healthcare Waste

 If you want a deeper dive into AI, clinician-level measurement, and advancing equity in healthcare, you can read the full interview with Dr. Klasco in Authority Magazine.

-I’m Savio P. Clemente: a journalist, keynote and TEDx speaker, and the creator of Adaptive Resilience Leadership for healthcare executives.
-I help leaders navigate the period after major disruption, when the crisis has passed, but the old operating system no longer works and performance must return.
-I’m a two-time cancer survivor and a board-certified wellness coach (NBC-HWC, ACC).
-After a life-saving stem cell transplant, I rebuilt my world — a true medical rebirth.
-Over the years, I’ve interviewed 2,000+ decision-makers across global stages, and I distill what I learn into my best-selling book and high-impact keynotes.
-You can find more about me here: 🔗 saviopclemente.com ↗
+I am a journalist, keynote, and TEDx speaker, and the creator of Adaptive Resilience Leadership for healthcare executives.
+I help leaders navigate the period after major disruption, when the crisis has passed but the operating system no longer works.
+Organizations then enter what I call the Post-Crisis Leadership Gap.
+In this phase, decision quality and alignment quietly degrade, leading to costly delays and performance loss.
+I am a two-time cancer survivor and a board-certified health & wellness coach (NBC-HWC, ACC).
+I rebuilt after a life-saving stem cell transplant — a medical rebirth that revealed the gap between recovery and judgment under pressure.
+I have interviewed 2,000+ decision-makers across global stages and translate those insights into my best-selling book and high-impact keynotes: 🔗 saviopclemente.com ↗